 Hello Baysiders!
 Hope all is well in your souls so far in 2023!
-I am thrilled about what God is going to do for us and through us with this year.
-I am still full from that delicious Brazilian bbq we had with the our brothers and sisters from Catedral De Familia.
+I am thrilled about what God is going to do for us and through us this year.
+I am still full from that delicious Brazilian BBQ we had with the our brothers and sisters from Catedral De Familia.
 Let’s pray for more of that deliciousness between us.

 Grace and peace (:^)